 - Down Syndrome Overview: Medical information about Down Syndrome.

 Personal Stories of Down Syndrome in Children and Adults

 - Stories and Poems: Stories and poems by people affected by Down syndrome.

 - Prenatal Stories: The stories of parents who received a prenatal diagnosis of Down syndrome.

 - Down Syndrome Online Support: An online support group for parents of children with Down syndrome.

 - Bulletin Boards: Parent to Parent bulletin boards for parents of children with Down syndrome.
 Includes bulletin boards on education and medical issues.

-- Disability Experiences: Parents and caregivers share their experiences of caring for and loving children with disabilities.
+- Disability Experiences: Parents and caregivers share their stories of caring for and loving children with special needs.

 - Support for Special Needs: Forums and resources for parents and siblings of children with disabilities.

 - Breastfeeding and Down syndrome: Breastfeeding information for mothers of newborns with Down syndrome.
 This site also includes personal stories.